 The company is registered to carry out the business of organic fertilizer & plant feed trading, chemical fertilizer trading and agriculture pesticides trading.
-However, during the year, the company has provided marketing services to its parent company and has earned service income.

 Events since the end of the year

 There were no significant events, which have occurred since the year-end that materially affect the Company.